Hosted roundtables programme

 Reducing the car-dependency of housing and urban regeneration developments

-To deliver and maximise the placemaking contribution of sustainable transport initiatives that support a new settlement or urban regeneration development, how do we get the timing of delivery right?
-Following the plenary ‘Place’ session, we will discuss examples of sustainable transport delivery enhancing and delaying development realisation.
-A recent RTPI study (The Location of Development 4) exposes many new housing developments continue to be car-dependent.
-So, what are the barriers to sustainable transport connectivity?
-Who is successfully overcoming these?
-How do we need to do it differently to succeed in the future?
-Apply Here
+When it comes to maximising the placemaking contribution of sustainable transport initiatives how do we get the timing of delivery right?
+Many new housing developments continue to be car-dependent.
+Participants discussed the barriers to sustainable transport connectivity and how we do it differently to succeed in the future?

 TRL